Guatemala to elect president amid tensions over violence, migration

 By Sofia Menchu and Adriana Barrera

-GUATEMALA CITY, June 16 (Reuters) - Guatemalans on Sunday will vote for a new president, who will face the challenge of curbing drug gang violence that has convulsed the country and helped spur illegal immigration to the United States, fueling tensions with President Donald Trump.
+GUATEMALA CITY (Reuters) - Guatemalans on Sunday will vote for a new president, who will face the challenge of curbing drug gang violence that has convulsed the country and helped spur illegal immigration to the United States, fueling tensions with President Donald Trump.

 Nineteen candidates will compete in the election, which is expected to yield no outright winner, forcing the top two vote getters to face off in a second round on Aug.
 11.